Mary is open to debate on whether SCT is a true "disorder" but can attest to its cluster of traits challenging day-to-day functioning

 It's important to note that the foggy, sluggish qualities characteristic of SCT can sometimes stem from a completely different problem.
 For instance:

-~ Sleep problems: Chronic poor sleep (because of getting to bed too late, trouble falling asleep, trouble staying asleep, or restless sleep) can produce many of the same effects as SCT.
-A sleep physician can diagnose an actual sleep disorder, but often this is just a matter of turning off the electronics & hitting the hay -- every night.
+- Sleep problems: Chronic poor sleep (because of getting to bed too late, trouble falling asleep, trouble staying asleep, restless sleep or sleep apnea) can produce many of the same effects as SCT.
+A sleep physician can diagnose an actual sleep disorder and help create a treatment plan that could improve sleep-related inattention, but often this is just a matter of turning off the electronics & hitting the hay -- every night.
 Or getting more exercise during the day.
 Or cutting out the caffeine.

-~ Depression: SCT and depression can sometimes coexist, or the SCT can be a symptom of depression (confusing, I know).
-"Slowed thinking, speaking or body movements" can be a symptom of depression, as can "decreased concentration."
-If these go hand in hand with issues like a loss of interest in activities previously enjoyed, chronic sadness, and irritability over even small matters, a doctor should evaluate for depression.
+- Depression: SCT and depression can sometimes coexist, or the SCT can be a symptom of depression (confusing, I know).
+"Slowed thinking, speaking or body movements" can be a symptom of depression, as can "trouble thinking, concentrating, making decisions and remembering things."
+If these go hand in hand with issues like a loss of interest in activities previously enjoyed, chronic sadness, and irritability over even small matters, a psychiatrist should evaluate for depression.

 Just as the genetic basis of SCT and which neurotransmitters are involved are still big question marks, little is known at this point about how to treat SCT effectively.

 Russell Barkley has said it may respond well to behavioral interventions and cognitive behavioral therapy, but admits there are very few studies on this.